ted-lang/ted/docs/src/introduction.md

 - **Core Ted** is ordinary systems code (functions, structs, loops, FFI).
 It does not involve a scheduler and never uses `@`.
 - **Timed Ted** opts into explicit logical time.
 Timed contexts include `on` handlers and `loop` blocks inside modules today; future `timed fn` will let timed code appear anywhere.

+> TODO: Define `timed fn` tasks and where they can appear outside modules.

 ## Deterministic Concurrency

 Scheduling is defined over logical time, so concurrent programs are deterministic by default.
 This enables reproducible tests and is designed to support replayable debugging and systematic exploration of schedules.